1 Principles topenlarge

 The osteotomy may be secured with two 3.5 mm partially threaded, cortical, cannulated screws inserted as lag screws.
 Ensure that there is maximally possible alignment of the articular surfaces of the residual 2 portions of the patella: this may result in an anterior step at the osteotomy, which is of no consequence.

 This patellar construct may well require augmentation of the fixation with a cerclage wire.
-Click here for further details on cerclage wire application.
+Further details on cerclage wire application are available in the dedicated section.